Herbivore Digestive Processes

 I ask, because I've heard from folks that insist humans are mono-gastric herbivores.

-So, now that we've looked at the digestive processes of mono-gastric herbivores, what do you say?
+Now that we've looked at the digestive processes of mono-gastric herbivore rabbits, what do you say?
 Do you know any humans that send their digestive tract contents back through the digestive process a second time, via either the top end or the hind end?

 • No humans alive today have massive, blind-pouch hindguts as do mono-gastric herbivores such as rabbits.
 No one confuses our itty bitty appendix for a hindgut, and everyone acknowledges that no digestion occurs in a human appendix.

-• Nor, for the record, are there any humans with three bacteria-filled stomachs, along with the fourth stomach that does the digestion.
+• Nor, for the record, are there any humans with three bacteria-filled stomachs, along with a fourth stomach in which digestion takes place.

-• Humans have no reason to practice coprophagy (the eating of feces that is normal behavior among many animals, Mirriam Webster dictionary.)
+• Humans have no reason to practice coprophagy (the eating of feces that is normal behavior among many animals, according to the Merriam Webster dictionary).
 In fact, such a practice could be fatal.
 What ends up at the far end of the human digestive tract is known as waste for a reason – the good has already been extracted from it.
 The germs in our guts, such as E. coli, belong there and not in our mouths.
 E. coli has killed humans who ate contaminated foods.

 • Unlike rabbits and cows, human colon bacteria do not participate in digestion at all.
-The human digestive system is very nearly sterile from the stomach to the large intestine (colon).
+The human digestive system is very nearly sterile from the stomach to the large intestine, or should be.
 Any B12 that colon bacteria manufacture is not available to humans.

 • Unlike rabbits and cows, the human digestive system has no enzyme, and no other mechanism for breaking down the very complex cellulose and hemicellulose molecules found in plant cell walls.
 We gain no nutrition whatsoever from either type of cellulose.

 • Unlike rabbits and cows, humans have no intrinsic source of vitamin B12 should they choose to eat a vegan diet.
-Since no plants offer bioavailable vitamin B12, and without the ability to access and digest many pounds of bacteria as do herbivores, humans on a plants-only diet will eventually (after several years) suffer a vitamin B12 deficiency if they fail to take B12 supplements or eat foods that are artificially fortified with B12.
+Because plants offer no bioavailable vitamin B12, and without the ability to access and digest many pounds of bacteria as do herbivores, humans on a plants-only diet will eventually (after several years) sink into a vitamin B12 deficiency if they fail to take B12 supplements or eat foods that are artificially fortified with B12.

 • Especially notice that eating "dirty" vegetables will in no way satisfy a human's B12 needs.
 Nor does this satisfy the B12 needs of either ruminants or non-ruminants.
-It requires literally many pounds or kilos of bacteria digested along with the contents of the fourth stomach chamber or the cecotropes to supply herbivores with the needed B12, Vitamin A, essential fatty acids, and other bacterial nutrients such as protein.
+It requires literally many pounds or kilos of bacteria digested along with the contents of the fourth stomach chamber (in cows) or cecotropes (in rabbits) to supply herbivores with the needed B12, Vitamin A, essential fatty acids, and other bacterial nutrients such as protein.

 Armies of bacteria are active participants in an herbivore’s digestive processes, and then whole regiments of those armies are killed and digested by their plant eater hosts.
 Humans will never get that advantage.